WillForEternity/PerClassLoRA--RA8D1/docs/explanation.md

 ### `gui_app/main_app.py` (and other page files)

 These files define the PyQt6 user interface.
 They are responsible for displaying the camera feed, rendering predictions, and connecting UI button clicks (e.g., "Start Training") to the backend logic functions in `logic.py` and the C executables.
 They form the user-facing layer but delegate all complex processing and computation to the other components.
+A key responsibility of the `training_page.py` module is to manage the lifecycle of the C inference server, automatically restarting it after a successful training run to ensure the newly generated model is loaded.